xplorehowto/xplorehowto.github.io/pages/edge/edge_rpi.md

 - [USB mass storage boot](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md)

+### Headless Install - Finding the IP address

+When installing Raspbian OS on RPI using *headless* setup, meaning RPi is not connected to external monitor and keyboard but it has been preconfigured with wifi setup and SSH, the IP address needs to be identified for making the SSH connectionb.

+- TBD

 ### Raspbian OS version

 - Check on device raspbian os version
 ```
 uname --all
 ```

 Output:
 ```
 Linux raspberrypi 4.19.75-v7+ #1270 SMP Tue Sep 24 18:45:11 BST 2019 armv7l GNU/Linux